gatling/frontline-doc/content/reference/current/installation/kubernetes/index.md

 * Less configuration is required than when connecting to a cluster from the outside
 * It is not necessary to open firewall rules so that Gatling Enterprise can contact injectors

+We currently support the `linux/amd64` and `linux/arm64` platforms and publish our official images for both (Docker will automatically select the correct image variant).

 ## Getting Gatling Enterprise's Docker image